pi3d/pi3d.github.com/html/_sources/FAQ.txt

 can I set the layer to be in front or behind.

   There is an argument to ``Display.create(...layer=0)`` that you can alter to change the order of layers.
+To draw ``behind`` the X11 desktop on the Raspberry Pi Raspbian setup you need to set the layer to -128 see the demo PyQtCube.py

 Materials
 ---------